 We found out about the World Eskimo Olympics by a coincidence, while we were hitchhiking from Denali to Fairbanks.
 Hitchhiking works very well in Alaska – an average waiting time was around 5 to 10 minutes.
 Swiss couple took us on our way to Fairbanks and thanks to them we visited the tourist center where they highly recommended us to visit the World Eskimo-Indian Olympic games.

 Many inhabitants from the smallest and northernmost villages of Alaska as well as indigenous people from all around the United States are coming to this traditional event.
 The Eskimo-Indian Olympic Games are not only a sports event, it is also a festival of Eskimo culture.
-Apart from sports disciplines, there are traditional dances performed, music, and election of the Miss Eskimo every year.
+Apart from sports disciplines, there are traditional dances performed, music, and the election of the Miss Eskimo every year.
+World Eskimo-Indian Olympics is simply one of the best activities in Fairbanks you can do.

 Disciplines were formed for centuries.
 Purpose of these traditional disciplines was to prepare Eskimos for survival in very difficult Nordic conditions.
 Disciplines require strength, endurance, and dexterity.
 It was a really unique experience!
 We were literally watching this event with an open mouth.
 Thus, what did they compete in?